This post contains affiliate links.

 Small mason jars are excellent containers for a multitude of things and look very stylish with candles in them.

-All of your glass, metal and ceramic containers can be individually personalized and should see you all the way through college.
+All of your glass, metal and ceramic containers can be individually personalized and should see you through college.

 Not only will they look great, decorate well, and give you a hint of style, but they will also lower your carbon footprint considerably.